xenomachina/kotlin-argparser/README.md

     }
             .help("collects fibonnaci sequence, remembers length")

-Delegates also have a few methods for setting optional attributes.
+The Delegates returned by these methods also have a few methods for setting optional attributes.

-For example, some types of options (notably `storing` and `mapping`) have no default value, and hence will be required options.
-To make them optional, a default value can be provided with the `default` method:
+For example, some types of options (notably `storing` and `mapping`) have no default value, and hence will be required options unless a default value is provided with the `default` method:

     val name by parser.storing("-N", "--name")
             .default("John Doe")